TSM2023/Cyber-Portfolio/Installation&Configuration.md

 # Wireshark Lab

 ## Overview
-How I install and configure Wireshark for Malware Traffic Analysis
+How I install and configure Wireshark for Traffic Analysis

 ## Getting Started